 Are you planning a trip and want to easily organize and prepare a travel itinerary, with templates, examples and a packing list?

-👉 I am going to tell you how to make a travel itinerary in 5 quick and easy steps, including several tips and extra recommendations
+I am going to tell you how to make a travel itinerary in 5 quick and easy steps, including several tips and extra recommendations to create the perfect route

 What is a travel itinerary?